Frequently Asked Questions

 The PBC has the sole authority to procure engineering and architectural services, award bids for construction, enter into contracts on behalf of the Town with respect to matters within its authority, and administer such contracts in accordance with applicable law.

-Massachusetts School Building Committee (“MSBA”)
+Massachusetts School Building Authority (“MSBA”)

 The Massachusetts School Building Authority (“MSBA”) is a quasi-independent government authority created to reform the process of funding capital improvement projects in the Commonwealth’s public schools.
 The MSBA strives to work with local communities to create affordable, sustainable, and energy efficient schools across Massachusetts.